Updated July 2023

-We are Gigaclear plc of Building One, Wyndyke Furlong, Abingdon, OX14 1UQ.
+We are Gigaclear Ltd of Building One, Wyndyke Furlong, Abingdon, Oxfordshire, OX14 1UQ.
 Where we refer to ‘we’, ‘us’ or ‘our’, this means Gigaclear and our group companies.
-Gigaclear plc is regulated by the Information Commissioner’s Office as a data controller and by Ofcom as a provider of Electronic Communications services.
-We are a member of the Internet Service Providers Association.
-Gigaclear is committed to protecting and respecting your privacy.
+You are an individual about whom we hold personal information for one of the following reasons:

-- You visit gigaclear.com (our “site”);
+- You visit www.gigaclear.com (our “site”);

 INFORMATION WE MAY COLLECT FROM YOU

 We collect and process your data in several ways.
 Generally this is to provide you with the product or service you need or have asked for.
 We may collect and process the following data about you:

 Information you give us.

 You may give us information in several ways.
 These might include;

 - filling in forms on our site or in person